 Just because Google wants to monetize your content doesn’t mean you still need to build your site for Google.

-Clearly it’s not only about pleasing Google anymore, it’s neither about other gatekeepers like Facebook that throttle organic reach even more brazenly.
-It’s about creating an audience ideally where nobody can take it away from you.
+Clearly it’s not only about pleasing Google anymore!
+It’s neither about other gatekeepers like Facebook that throttle organic reach even more brazenly.

 Real life optimization for popularity